RadekPilich/KnobKraft-orm/adaptations/Adaptation Programming Guide.md

   * 0x10 in hexadecimal = 16 in decimal
   * 0x20 = 32, 0x40 = 64, 0x7f = 127
   * There is no 1x10 or 2x10, only the last two numbers/letters after are the actual hexadecimal value.
+  * Can be used interchangably.

 ### Adaption Functions
 * convertToEditBuffer = sends sound from KK to synth - edit buffer only - does not overwrite synth memory
 * convertToProgramDump = sends sound from KK to synth - stores it to a specified memory slot
-* bankDescriptors =
+* bankDescriptors = structure of the "In synth" banks tree in KnobKraft
+* nameFromDump =
-* nameFromDump = new_name is the text from the patch name edit box in GUI, output is the new changed patch data sysex stored in the database
+* renamePatch =new_name is the text from the patch name edit box in GUI, output is the new changed patch data sysex stored in the database
-* renamePatch =
-* message = single sysex message - could be a 8 byte dump request or a 1000 byte patch dump or anything beyond and in between
+* message = single sysex message - could be a 8 byte dump request, a 1000 byte patch dump or anything beyond and in between
-* data = generally used as a buffer for storing the patch data sysex from the database as it is being modified within the adaption functions
+* data = generally used as a working memory buffer for carrying the program sysex from the database as it is being modified within the adaption functions before being dumped onto synth or back into database.

 ### Python
-* % = modulus - a % b returns the remainder after dividing a by b. ->  250 mod 100 = 50
+* % modulus - a % b returns the remainder after dividing a by b -> 250 mod 100 = 50
-* // divide with integral result (discard remainder)  250 // 100 = 2
+* // divide with integral result (discard remainder) -> 250 // 100 = 2
-* strip() function removes leading and trailing spaces to return a copy of the original string
+* strip() function removes leading and trailing spaces from the input string
 * == logical comparison, = value assignment
-* indents cannot be random, must follow nesting structure
+* indents cannot be random, must be alligned and follow the logical nesting structure